Money, money, money. Finances don’t need to sabotage the recovery plan.

 “Yeah.
 I relapsed after nine months.
 Brian was there, too,” he said.

 “Really?
 How was he doing?”
 I asked, wondering what had become of him.

 “His insurance company canned him again and last I heard he killed himself.”

 It’s a story sadly too often reported.
-Not only are people not receiving the help they desperately need, but they also find that the financial burden pinches them so hard, that they cannot see past the heaping piles of IOUs.
+People are not receiving the help they desperately need, and they also find that the financial burden pinches them so hard, that they cannot see beyond the heaping piles of IOUs.